Chapter 2: The Water Screw

 Reflexively, she glanced at the crumpled academy letter nailed to the post.
 She had rescued it from the trash and kept it to remind her to keep working.
 She remembered the look in his eyes when he got to those fateful words.

 Jinmel sighed twice and rubbed his nose.
 “So, what’s next?”

 Kanéko sniffed and looked around.
 “What do we do now?
 Start the core?
 Compare it to the diagrams?”
 She gestured to the workbench and the plans for the water screw.
 The expensive plans she had bought months ago from the back of an issue of Emerging Wizardry.
 It showed every part needed for the mechanism, but Kanéko and Jinmel couldn’t get anything to work.
 On top of the diagram were their sprawled sketches of replacement parts, things they puzzled out, and random doodles.

 “Then,” she said hopefully, “just open the core?”

 At Jinmel’s shrug, hope rose inside Kanéko.
 She hurried over to the fire core, a foot-tall metal vase covered in runes.
-It was buried underneath a bag of moldy horse feed.
-She picked the feed up and shoved it aside with a grunt.
-She grabbed the vase and carried it over.
+It was buried underneath a bag of moldy and scorched horse feed.
+She grunted as she picked up the bag and shoved it aside.
+The vase was hot in her hand when she picked it up and carried it over to the boiler.

 “I’m not going to drop it,” she gasped, “again.”

 She pushed the core underneath the boiler and rested her hand on the lid.
 Four arms kept the lid clamped down, but as she touched the top, they released with a snick.
-The runes along the lid and vase flickered brightly.
+The runes along the sides flickered brightly.
 “Ready?”